 There are many things to do in Puerto Vallarta that don’t cost a thing and yet give you the opportunity to explore this pretty city.
 I have listed them here below.

-Touring el Malecón, whether you do it on a bike or on foot, is the signature Puerto Vallarta experience.
+Touring el Malecón, whether you do it on a bike or on foot, is one of the best things to do when you arrive in Puerto Vallarta since its energy captures the fervent soul of the town.

 There are a lot of shops, restaurants, street vendors, bars, etc. along this walkway.
 You can take pictures of the beautiful sculptures along the promenade.